reimagined/resolve/docs/monitoring.md

 On a local machine or a standalone server, you need to explicitly specify the monitoring adapter to enable monitoring.

 In the reSolve Cloud environment, the `default` monitoring adapter is defined.
-If it is not explicitly specified in the application's configuration files, it defaults to `@resolve-js/monitoring-aws-cloudwatch`.
+If this adapter is not explicitly specified in the application's configuration files, it defaults to `@resolve-js/monitoring-aws-cloudwatch`.

 You can define your own monitoring adapter based on the `@resolve-js/monitoring-base` package.
 Refer to the [Monitoring Adapter](api/monitoring/monitoring-adapter.md) API reference topic for information on how to achieve this,